g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 ### `HostbasedAuthentication`

 Enables the remote host to authenticate with his HostKey's public key.
-It is usefull for automated stuffs.
+It is useful for automated stuffs.
 Do you need it?
 Its up to you.

 ```